nielssorensen/OpenEmu-wiki/Home.md

 * Bluetooth with Logitech F710: http://www.macgamepads.com/gamepads/f710/index.html
 * Bluetooth with PS3 controller: https://gist.github.com/3172711 and http://bit.ly/W26q2k
 * Xbox 360 Controller Driver: http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver
+* If using a Wiimote or Wii U Pro controller, please go to the Controller preferences, select "Add a Wiimote" from the Input box and follow the pairing directions.
+* You can use Joypad Connect to connect your iPhone as a controller.